Srivashinie/Book-Recommendation-System/README.md

 This is a book recommendation system that uses the Google Books API and OpenAI API to provide personalized book recommendations based on user input.

 **Features**
-- Recommendations: Users can enter their favorite book genres,authors or titles to receive recommendations tailored to their preferences.
+- Personalized Recommendations: Users can enter their favorite book genres,authors or titles to receive recommendations tailored to their preferences.
 - Book Details: Provides detailed information about recommended books, including title, author, description, and cover image.
 - Flask Web Application: Built using Flask, a lightweight Python web framework, for the backend.
 - Dockerized: The application is containerized using Docker, making it easy to deploy and run.